 Jewish Identity and Renewal

-For many participants, this may be their first real Jewish experience.
+For many participants, Project Kesher is their first real Jewish experience.
 We help Jewish women reclaim their Jewish heritage.

 The Soviet Union collapsed in the 1990s, ending an era of institutionalized anti-Semitism and more than seventy years of religious repression.
 Almost 30 years later, the emerging Jewish community continues to face many challenges.
 With an estimated 500,000 - 2 million Jews remaining in the region, building strong Jewish identity and developing communal leadership is essential to the future of Jewish life in the region.